amitjoshi24/ImagePadder/README.md

-Amit Joshi's Image Padder pads images to be whatever aspect ratio (or does custom padding on website) you want while keeping preserving the original resolution.
+Amit Joshi's Image Padder pads images to be whatever aspect ratio (or does custom padding on website as well) you want while keeping preserving the original resolution.
 A suffix `-padded_WxH` is added to the resulting file.

 The program and the image padding algorithm were originally written by Amit Joshi ([@amitjoshi24](https://github.com/amitjoshi24)).
 Code improvements were made by Jeffrey Wang ([@jeffw16](https://github.com/jeffw16)).